zhenging/hist207b/notes/hist207b/03_reconstruction.md

 **Role of Religion**
   - Stevens is from Pennsylvania(Quaker state).
   - Quakers believe people are equal in God's eyes.
-  - Sumner is from Massachusetts (puntan state).
+  - Sumner is from Massachusetts (Puritan state).
   - Puntans believe people are equal in God's eyes.

 (3) Punishiment movtive: